 - Death certificate from a former wife, husband or civil partner.
 Please note that all documents provided should be originals.
 Any documents which are not in English will need to be supplied with a translation.
 Details are then put on public display at a designated Register Office for the area for 15 clear days.

-Please note that with effect from 1 November 2017 consideration of foreign divorce documents will be subject to a fee of £50.00, in certain circumstances this may increase to £75.00 if the document needs to be referred to the General Register Office.
+Please note that consideration of foreign divorce documents is subject to a fee of £50.00, in certain circumstances this may increase to £75.00 if the document needs to be referred to the General Register Office.
 The fee is payable at the time of the notice of marriage appointment, is non-refundable and does not guarantee approval of the documents.

 4) After the 28 days waiting period you will be able to form your civil partnership as long as no legal impediments have been shown to exist.
 Details of special procedures for people in extreme circumstances can be obtained by viewing the General Register Office website or contacting your local Register Office.